JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

    ![Compose resources project structure](compose-resources-structure.png){width=250}

-3. Organize the `composeResources` directory structure following these rules:
+3. Organize the `composeResources` directory structure according to these rules:

    * Images should be in the `drawable` directory.
    * Fonts should be in the `font` directory.